sermant-io/Sermant-website/docs/en/document/plugin/router.md

       id: # If multiple keys are configured, then all key rules must match the request.
         exact: '1' # Configuration policy, equal to 1, detailed configuration policy refer to the configuration policy table.
         caseInsensitive: false # false: case-insensitive (default), true: case-sensitive.
 When configured to false, it will be converted to uppercase uniformly for comparison.
-    args: # dubbo parameter matches
-      args0: # The 0th parameter of the dubbo interface
-        type: .id # Take the value type, dubbo application-specific field, the 0th parameter is an entity, get its id property value, if the parameter type is int, String and other common types, it is not necessary to fill in the value, all the value types see the table of value types.
-        exact: '2' # Configuration policy, equal to 2, detailed configuration policy refer to the configuration policy table.
-        caseInsensitive: false # Whether to be case-sensitive, default is false, case-sensitive.
   route: # Routing Rules
     - weight: 20 # Weight
       tags: